 Is it worth it to defer State pension?

 Are deferred pension benefits worth delaying the claim?
 Deferring State Pension has its financial advantages.
 However, it may not be a good option for everyone, such as people who have not planned other sources of income after retirement.
-It makes more sense for those who also have company pensions or sources of income during retirement since you would essentially be giving up more than £7,000 of income each year that you defer.
+It makes more sense for those who also have company pensions or sources of income during retirement since you would essentially be giving up more than £7,000 of income for each year that you defer.

 You should also consider your health and lifestyle when deferring your pension.
 If you are strong and healthy, you will be able to claim much more money in your pension when you are older.

 The key to successful retirement planning is to understand your options and set goals for yourself.
 Moneyfarm’s team of experts and our pension guide are both great tools to help you plan for your retirement so that once you’re there, things go smoothly!
+It’s a good idea to check out what your workplace pension pot is likely to be when you retire by using the Moneyfarm pension calculator.

 FAQ